ARTICLE I. OBJECTIVES

 - Attend at least five (5) Organization general meetings during the soccer year (begins July).

-- Accept officiating assignments from the WSRO Assignor(s).
+- Accept and fulfill officiating assignments from USSF certified assignors.

 - Abide with the objectives and By-Laws of the Organization.